puckloe/RSA-crack/README.md

 # RSA-crack
 A simple algorithm to crack an RSA encryption.
-Using Fermat's factorisation algorythm.
+Using Fermat's factorisation algorithm.

 This program is able to find the decryption key given the value of e and n.